Obama Denies Trump Claim he Wiretapped Him During Campaign

 Continue Reading Below

-"Neither President Obama nor any White House official ever ordered surveillance on any U.S. citizen.
-Any suggestion otherwise is simply false," Obama spokesman Kevin Lewis said in a statement.
-Trump had suggested Obama had improperly tapped his phones, without citing evidence, in a series of tweets on Saturday morning.
+Trump made the accusation in a series of early morning tweets just weeks into his administration and amid rising scrutiny of his campaign's ties to Russia.

 "How low has President Obama gone to tapp my phones during the very sacred election process.
 This is Nixon/Watergate.
-Bad (or sick) guy!," Trump said in a series of tweets on his Twitter account early on Saturday.
+Bad (or sick) guy!," Trump wrote in one tweet.
 "I'd bet a good lawyer could make a great case out of the fact that President Obama was tapping my phones in October, just prior to Election!"

-Lewis also said that "a cardinal rule of the Obama Administration was that no White House official ever interfered with any independent investigation led by the Department of Justice."
+The remarkable tussle between the current and former presidents just 45 days since the handover of power is the latest twist in a controversy over ties between Trump associates and Russia that has dogged the early days of his presidency.

-The statement raised the possibility that a wiretap of the Trump campaign could have been ordered by Justice Department officials.
+U.S. intelligence agencies concluded last year that Russia hacked and leaked Democratic emails during the election campaign as part of an effort to tilt the vote in Trump's favor.
+The Kremlin has denied the allegations.

 Continue Reading Below